MicrosoftDocs/power-platform/power-platform/admin/copy-environment.md

 Once the target environment is running correctly with the environment copy from the source environment, consider if the source environment should remain running.
 In some cases, a duplicate environment is desired, but in other cases, the source environment can now be deleted.
 Ensure that all components in target environment are running correctly before deleting a source environment.
 An [environment backup](/power-platform/admin/backup-restore-environments) of the source environment can be made if needed.

 Action items:
-1. Delete duplicate items
+- Delete duplicate items.
-2. If needed, delete source environment
+- If needed, delete source environment.

 ### See also
 [What's new about storage](whats-new-storage.md) <br />